UdaraIrunika/QR-Code-Generator/README.md

 📌 QR Code Generator

 A simple and customizable QR Code Generator built with HTML, CSS, and JavaScript.
 This tool allows users to create QR codes instantly by entering text, URLs, or contact details.

 🚀 Features

-Generate QR codes for any text, link, or data.
+Generate QR codes for any text, link, or data

-Clean and responsive user interface.
+Clean and responsive user interface

-Fast and lightweight – works directly in the browser.
+Fast and lightweight – works directly in the browser

-Easy to customize and integrate into other projects.
+Easy to customize and integrate into other projects

 🛠️ Tech Stack

+HTML5

-HTML5 , CSS3 ,JavaScript
+CSS3

+JavaScript

 🎯 Use Cases

 Share links quickly

-Create QR codes for business cards or portfolios Generate codes for Wi-Fi access, contact info, and more Download Code Using This Github Link: https://github.com/UdaraIrunika/QR-Code-Generator
+Create QR codes for business cards or portfolios

+Generate codes for Wi-Fi access, contact info, and more

+🔗 Download or explore the code here: QR Code Generator

 <img width="514" height="389" alt="Screenshot 2025-10-03 183651" src="https://github.com/user-attachments/assets/43296c56-898b-4a22-ad0f-6380a8204840" />
 <img width="434" height="600" alt="Screenshot 2025-10-03 183714" src="https://github.com/user-attachments/assets/03818287-bb26-46d6-994b-bc94bd5532f6" />